7.4 HR Technology, Data, and Process Controls

 |---|---|---|

 Data quality is an HR credibility issue.
-A dashboard is not useful if job titles, reporting relationships, status changes, or dates are inconsistent.
-HR should create definitions, assign data ownership, audit high-risk fields, and correct root causes.
-When leaders ask for analysis, HR should be transparent about data limitations and avoid overstating what the data proves.
+A dashboard is useless if titles, reporting relationships, status changes, or dates are inconsistent.
+HR should create definitions, assign data ownership, audit high-risk fields, and correct root causes — and be transparent about data limitations rather than overstating what an analysis proves.

 - Define the business and employee problem.